mantidproject/mantid/docs/source/algorithms/ReflectometryILLAutoProcess-v1.rst

 Description
 -----------

-This algorithm executes the full data reduction for ILL reflectometers D17 and FIGARO in TOF mode (specular reflection).
+This algorithm executes the full data reduction for ILL reflectometers D17 and FIGARO in TOF mode (specular reflection) following [#Gutfreund]_.

 Input
 -----